-The UK Listing Authority requires listed companies to disclose in relation to Section 1 of the Combined Code issued by the Financial Reporting Council which is appended to the UK Listing Rules, how they have applied its principles and whether they have complied with the requirements of the UK Listing Authority relating to the provisions of the Combined Code throughout the accounting period.
-The Company has complied with the requirements of the UK Listing Authority relating to the provisions of the provisions of the the provisions of the the requirements of the the requirements of the UK Listing Authority relating to the provisions of the Combined Code throughout the accounting period, the provisions of the Combined Code throughout the accounting period, other than in respect of:
+The UK Listing Authority requires listed companies to disclose in relation to Section 1 of the Combined Code issued by the Financial Reporting Council which is appended to the UK Listing Rules. how they have applied its principles and whether they have complied with the requirements of the UK Listing Authority relating to the provisions of the Combined Code throughout the accounting period.
+The Company has complied with the requirements of the UK Listing Authority relating to the provisions of the Combined Code throughout the accounting period, other than in respect of: